The BS degree program in mathematics offers a grounding in both theoretical and applied mathematical concepts.

 - financial analyst

 - operations research analyst

-Many undergraduate math majors also pursue graduate studies in medicine or law.
+Many undergraduate math majors also pursue graduate studies in mathematics, medicine or law.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: